WordPress/gutenberg/docs/how-to-guides/themes/theme-json.md

 #### Variations

 A block can have a "style variation", as defined per the [block.json specification](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-registration/#styles-optional).
-Theme authors can define the style attributes for an existing style variation using the `theme.json`.
+Theme authors can define the style attributes for an existing style variation using the theme.json file.
 Styles for unregistered style variations will be ignored.

 Note that variations are a "block concept", they only exist bound to blocks.
 The `theme.json` specification respects that distinction by only allowing `variations` at the block-level but not at the top-level.